Dragon Ball Super: Battle of Gods Saga

-Four years after the defeat of Majin Buu, Goku is seen working as a farmer, and his family and friends live peacefully.
-However, the God of Destruction Beerus awakens after decades of slumber.
-Beerus, along with his Angel assistant and teacher, Whis, seeks a warrior known as the Super Saiyan God, threatening to destroy the Earth if he loses to him.
-Goku transforms into the Super Saiyan God with the help of his friends, battles Beerus and loses, but his efforts appease Beerus, who spares the planet.
+In a retelling of the film Dragon Ball Z: Battle of Gods (2013), Son Goku works as a farmer and his family and friends live peacefully following the defeat of Kid Buu.
+However, the God of Destruction, Beerus, awakens after a dream about a Saiyan God.
+Beerus, along with his Angel assistant and teacher, Whis, seeks a warrior known as the Super Saiyan God, threatening to destroy the Earth if the warrior loses to him.
+Goku uses the dragon Balls and discovers that it takes six pure hearted saiyans to become the Super Saiyan God which resulted in Goku becoming the Super Saiyan God, with the help of his friends, battles Beerus and loses, but his efforts appease Beerus, who spares the planet and befriends Goku, allowing Goku to train in his place.